WiwiC/WhatFits/README.md

 # WhatFits

-**Your opinionated supplement advisor.** A Chrome extension that analyzes products on MyProtein and chats with you to see if they fit your specific fitness goals.
+**Your supplement advisor.** A Chrome extension that analyzes products on MyProtein (more to come) and chats with you to see if they fit your specific goals.

 ## Core Features

 - **Chat-First Experience**: Instead of static reports, chat directly with the product.
 Ask "Is this good for my bad knees?" or "Does this have hidden sugars?"
 - **Opinionated Analysis**: Acts as a critical expert.
 It checks protein density, marketing vs. reality, and ingredient quality.
 It won't sugarcoat the truth.
-- **Deep Data Extraction**: Extracts hidden details like **Nutrition Panels** and **Ingredient Lists** directly from page accordions to find what marketing hides.
+- **Deep Data Extraction**: Extracts all details like **Nutrition Panels** and **Ingredient Lists** directly from page accordions to find what marketing hides.
-- **Privacy Focused**: Data stays local.
+- **Privacy Focused**: Your data stays local and in your ChatGPT account.
 API keys are stored in your browser only.

 ---